nodemailer/nodemailer-web/content/about/why.md

 +++

-Even though you can use the [community version](https://community.nodemailer.com/) of Nodemailer PRO as long as you want, Nodemailer PRO has some benefits over it.
+Even though you can use the [community version](https://community.nodemailer.com/) of Nodemailer as long as you want, Nodemailer PRO has some benefits over it.

   * Nodemailer PRO is **maintained**.
 Due to the large amount of effort what it takes to handle a myriad of RFC's and also keep the code updated along ever-upgrading Node.js versions, I haven't had too much time to manage the original Nodemailer.
 The testimonial being that Nodemailer is still fully ES5 code and works on legacy systems like Node.js 0.10.
   * **Support**.
 For paying customers I am able to provide email based help setting up or resolving issues with Nodemailer PRO.
 For Nodemailer you mostly have to rely on [Stack Overflow](http://stackoverflow.com/search?q=nodemailer).